hyperledger/fabric/docs/source/blockchain.rst

 :doc:`getting_started`

-Where you learn how to set up a sample network on your local machine.
-You’ll be introduced to most of the key components within a blockchain network, learn more about how they interact with each other, and then you’ll actually get the code and run some simple query and update transactions.
+We provide a number of tutorials where you’ll be introduced to most of the key components within a blockchain network, learn more about how they interact with each other, and then you’ll actually get the code and run some simple transactions against a running blockchain network.
+We also provide tutorials for those of you thinking of operating a blockchain network using Hyperledger Fabric.

 :doc:`fabric_model`

 A deeper look at the components and concepts brought up in this introduction as well as a few others and describes how they work together in a sample transaction flow.

-:doc:`marbles`

-Where you can learn how to write a sample smart contract in GOLANG and invoke it from an application written in JavaScript.
-You’ll become comfortable with the key APIs used by both smart contract developers and application developers and ready to write your own application using the Hyperledger Fabric API reference information.

-Designing a Business Network (coming soon)

-Takes you through how to design a business network using a standard process.
-You’ll start by defining the business network and identify the participants and the goods and services that move between them.
-You’ll think about the key lifecycles and how they are impacted by the activities of the key participants.
-By the time you’re through, you’ll be ready to start working with key stakeholders in your company to design a business network that uses Hyperledger Fabric.

-Best Practices (coming soon)

-Deals with the practical concerns of setting up and managing a production Hyperledger Fabric blockchain.
-You’ll understand the key factors to consider when planning a blockchain solution, such as compute, storage and network requirements.
-You’ll also understand the key non-functional requirements, including maintainability, performance, availability and disaster recovery.

 ..
 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/